TrueAge

 Creatinine

 A waste product from normal muscle metabolism.
-Your kidneys filter it out of your blood — it reflects both muscle mass and kidney filtration efficiency.
+Your kidneys filter it from the blood, so it reflects both muscle mass and kidney filtration.

 Tips